 Microsoft Security Essentials and Windows Defender

-If your virus scanner doesn’t allow you to disable its Outlook integration or if it will now give “you’re unprotected” alerts, you can use Microsoft Security Essentials as a free alternative on Windows Vista and Windows 7.
+If your virus scanner doesn’t allow you to disable its Outlook integration or if it will now give “you’re unprotected” alerts, you can also use the built-in virus scanner of Windows.

 In addition to viruses, Windows Security and Windows Defender also scan for spyware and other malicious or potentially unwanted software on your PC.